rlcosta177/personal-projects/ubuntu-router_aws.md

 ## OpenVPN Integration

+Topology:

+    Certificate Authority: Lux East(lux-east will operate as the vpn server, but will seperately be the CA as well, so you can think of the CA as being a different machine that will sign the requests of lux-east and lux-west servers)
+    VPN Server: Lux East(main vpn endpoint)
+    VPN Client Lux West(client endpoint)
+    Clients: lux-cli-east & lux-cli-west

 1) allow the public ip of each vpn server in the security groups of the other one

 ---